-Not all uses for lysine have been approved by the FDA.
+It is not certain whether lysine is effective in treating any medical condition.
+Medicinal use of this product has not been approved by the FDA.
 Lysine should not be used in place of medication prescribed for you by your doctor.

 Lysine is often sold as an herbal supplement.
 There are no regulated manufacturing standards in place for many herbal compounds and some marketed supplements have been found to be contaminated with toxic metals or other drugs.
 Herbal/health supplements should be purchased from a reliable source to minimize the risk of contamination.